Requirements for the Global Studies major- Get form here.

 - comparative area studies: three courses in each of two geographic or cultural areas, plus at least one semester of a second language; or

-- one-area study: four courses in one geographic or cultural area plus either two semesters of introductory language or one semester of 200-level language related to their area concentration; or
+- one-area intense study: four courses in one geographic or cultural area and two semesters of a second language related to their area concentration; or

-- thematic study: three courses in one geographic or cultural area and three courses in one thematic area, plus at least one semester of a second language.
+- area-thematic study: three courses in one geographic or cultural area and three courses in one thematic area, plus at least one semester of a second language.

 Programs available for students’ concentrations include: